De Blasio’s plan to make city’s elite high schools more diverse meets opposition, criticism

 The mayor has laid out a two-part proposal, which would replace the current system, in which the city administers the test.
 Students who get above a baseline score gain admission.

-Under Mayor De Blasio's plan, the city test would be replaced by a selection process in which students with the highest middle school grades, combined with the highest state test scores, would gain admission.
+Under Mayor de Blasio's plan, the city test would be replaced by a selection process in which students with the highest middle school grades, combined with the highest state test scores, would gain admission.
 The mayor's proposal would also set aside more admission spots for low-income students, who would attend a summer preparatory session, before entering the schools.

 It's intended to change current inequities.
-In 2018, according to the Department of Education, blacks and Latinos make up 67 percent of all public school students.
-However, only 10 percent of admittees to the city's eight most selective high schools are black or Latino.
+In 2018, blacks and Latinos make up 67 percent of all public school students,according to the Department of Education.
+However, only 10 percent of those admitted to the city's eight most selective high schools are black or Latino.

 One of those schools is Brooklyn Tech, from which David Lee graduated 40 years ago.

-"I personally advocated for millions of dollars" for test prep classes for non-Asian students from underserved communities, said Lee.
-He's the education committee chair of Chinese American Citizens Alliance of Greater New York, the country's oldest Asian civil rights group.
+Lee, now education committee chair of Chinese American Citizens Alliance of Greater New York — the country's oldest Asian civil rights group — said he personally advocated for millions of dollar" for test prep classes for non-Asian students from underserved communities.
 Better test preparation for applicants of color, he said, gets "more students into these schools."

 Particularly in the case of the city's three oldest selective high schools, Stuyvesant, Bronx Science and Brooklyn Tech, the state legislature has to determine whether or not the mayor's proposal can be implemented.
-There's no indication that there are enough votes currently for the De Blasio proposal to pass.
+There's no indication that there are enough votes currently for the de Blasio proposal to pass.

-Instead, said David Bloomfield, education professor at CUNY Graduate Center, and author of the book American Public Education Law, the mayor's proposal may benefit him more than it does students.
+The mayor's proposal may benefit him more than it does students, CUNY Graduate Center education professor David Bloomfield said.

-"This is important for Bill De Blasio's political legacy," Prof. Bloomfield said, adding that it is not at all likely that the mayor's plan will pass the legislature.
+"This is important for Bill de Blasio's political legacy," Prof. Bloomfield said, adding that it is not at all likely that the mayor's plan will pass the legislature.

-"It won't happen," Bloomfield told PIX11 News, but by making the proposal, Bloomfield said, De Blasio "still has put his stake in the ground."
+"It won't happen," Bloomfield told PIX11 News.
+But by making the proposal, de Blasio "still has put his stake in the ground."

-City Hall has defended the proposal with a variety of statements from De Blasio press secretary Eric Phillips.
+City Hall has defended the proposal with a variety of statements from de Blasio press secretary Eric Phillips.

 “There are a lot of Asian kids -- many from low-income families — who aren’t treated fairly by the single-test system, too,” Phillips said in a recent tweet.

-Nonetheless, in opposition to De Blasio’s plan, the Coalition of Asian-Americans for Civil Rights has organized a rally outside of Mayor De Blasio’s office, on the steps of City Hall for Tuesday, at 2:00 p.m.
+But the Coalition of Asian-Americans for Civil Rights has organized a 2 p.m.
+Tuesday rally outside of Mayor De Blasio’s office to protest.
 They’re holding a second protest on Sunday at 1:00 p.m.